anicholls35/Obscura-Flutter/README.md

 10. Added haptic feedback

 #### Known Issues
-1. Feed is suited for responsive design
+1. Feed isn't suited for responsive design
 2. Can't hide darkened image edges to see image in full
 3. No swipe back gesture on Comments and Full Screen Posts Pages
 4. Channel Slider isn't linked to channels